ajoslin/react-image-primitive/readme.md

 # react-image-primitive [![Build Status](https://travis-ci.org/ajoslin/react-image-primitive.svg?branch=master)](https://travis-ci.org/ajoslin/react-image-primitive)

 > Declaratively fetch image.
-Use render prop to get error/pending/loaded.
-Stop loading with prop.
+Use a render prop to get error/pending/loaded state for the image.
+Set whether the image can be fetched with prop.

 ```jsx
 import ImagePrimitive from 'react-image-primitive'